 Are There Promotions to Officer Rank from Within the Reserve and National Guard Enlisted Ranks?

 Yes.
 Enlisted members may compete for OCS slots if they have four years of service, obtained the rank of E-5 or above and have at least 30 college credits.
 Enlisted members of the Reserve and Guard also may apply for acceptance into the warrant officer program.

 Warrant officers are found in the Army, Army Reserve and Army National Guard.
 The definition is an officer appointed by warrant by the secretary of the Army, based on a sound level of technical and tactical competence.
 The warrant officer is the highly specialized expert and trainer who, by gaining progressive levels of expertise and leadership, operates, maintains, administers and manages the Army's equipment, support activities or technical systems for an entire career.

 The warrant officer option is open if you currently are ranked an E-5 or higher in the Army National Guard (ARNG), a soldier in the Army Reserve or if you are transitioning into the Guard or Reserve from active duty.

 You are eligible for the warrant officer program if you:

 - Are between the ages of 18 and 46

 - Score 110 or above on the General Aptitude Area Test

-- Are a High School Graduate or pass the General Education Development test (GED)
+- Are a high school graduate or pass the General Educational Development test (GED)

-- Are able to successfully pass all events on the Army Physical Fitness Test
+- Successfully pass all events on the Army physical fitness test

 - Meet certain mandatory technical qualifications for your specific MOS